askewsoft/askewsoft.com/src/content/portfolio/socrates-n-me.md

 img: /assets/stock-2.jpg
 img_alt: background image of socrates, einstein, and question marks
 description: |
-  Helping to teach humans how to reason again
+  Helping to teach humans how to reason again — personalized for just you
 tags:
   - LLM
   - Voice Assistants